Arteposok/TRScript/README.md

 `trs` to allow you to access the commands directly, to add a command (you are welcome to), you write a function in a file in scripts - please add any code not realted to that (like helper functions) to `utils.py` - and then add a command handler that consumes that function in main.py

+## P.S.
+You are welcome to you this with uv, it's ar simple as `sudo apt install uv` is,but it will help a lot with dependency management as it downloads tham into a venv automatically

 ## THANK YOU